Engee documentation

 n new Iterative execution of Engee models

-Another feature for accurate debugging that we’re sure a lot of people are waiting for.
-We have implemented the ability to perform step-by-step debugging of Engee dynamic models.
-To do this, you need to enable this kind of model execution in its settings.
-In the menu you can adjust the number of steps, as well as the time (in milliseconds) of the step when iteratively executing models.
-You will now be able to move forward or backward in the modelling process and track the results with each step.
+Another feature for precise debugging, which we are sure a lot of people are waiting for.
+We have implemented the ability to perform step-by-step debugging of dynamic Engee models.
+To do this, you need to enable a similar version of the model in its settings.
+In the menu, you can adjust the number of steps, as well as the time (in milliseconds) of a step during iterative execution of models.
+Now you can move forward or backward in the simulation process and track the results at each step.

 image3